$17.76 Billion in Sales Expected for PepsiCo, Inc. (NASDAQ:PEP) This Quarter

-Wall Street brokerages predict that PepsiCo, Inc. (NASDAQ:PEP) will report sales of $17.76 billion for the current fiscal quarter, Zacks reports.
-Five analysts have made estimates for PepsiCo’s earnings.
-The highest sales estimate is $18.30 billion and the lowest is $17.35 billion.
-PepsiCo posted sales of $15.95 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 11.3%.
-The business is expected to report its next earnings report on Monday, July 12th.
+Analysts predict that PepsiCo, Inc. (NASDAQ:PEP) will post $17.76 billion in sales for the current quarter, according to Zacks.
+Five analysts have provided estimates for PepsiCo’s earnings, with estimates ranging from $17.35 billion to $18.30 billion.
+PepsiCo posted sales of $15.95 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 11.3%.
+The business is scheduled to issue its next earnings results on Monday, July 12th.

-According to Zacks, analysts expect that PepsiCo will report full year sales of $75.22 billion for the current fiscal year, with estimates ranging from $74.19 billion to $75.79 billion.
-For the next fiscal year, analysts anticipate that the firm will post sales of $78.70 billion, with estimates ranging from $77.12 billion to $79.44 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover PepsiCo.
+On average, analysts expect that PepsiCo will report full year sales of $75.22 billion for the current financial year, with estimates ranging from $74.19 billion to $75.79 billion.
+For the next fiscal year, analysts forecast that the company will report sales of $78.70 billion, with estimates ranging from $77.12 billion to $79.44 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for PepsiCo.

-PepsiCo (NASDAQ:PEP) last issued its quarterly earnings results on Wednesday, April 14th.
-The company reported $1.21 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.12 by $0.09.
-PepsiCo had a return on equity of 56.28% and a net margin of 10.27%.
-The business had revenue of $14.82 billion during the quarter, compared to analyst estimates of $14.54 billion.
-During the same quarter in the prior year, the business posted $1.07 EPS.
-PepsiCo’s revenue for the quarter was up 6.8% compared to the same quarter last year.
+PepsiCo (NASDAQ:PEP) last issued its earnings results on Wednesday, April 14th.
+The company reported $1.21 EPS for the quarter, topping analysts’ consensus estimates of $1.12 by $0.09.
+The firm had revenue of $14.82 billion during the quarter, compared to the consensus estimate of $14.54 billion.
+PepsiCo had a net margin of 10.27% and a return on equity of 56.28%.
+The company’s revenue was up 6.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $1.07 earnings per share.

-A number of institutional investors and hedge funds have recently made changes to their positions in PEP.
-Norges Bank acquired a new stake in PepsiCo in the fourth quarter valued at approximately $2,066,514,000.
-Magellan Asset Management Ltd lifted its stake in shares of PepsiCo by 32.1% during the fourth quarter.
-Magellan Asset Management Ltd now owns 13,983,914 shares of the company’s stock worth $2,073,814,000 after buying an additional 3,396,536 shares during the period.
-Flossbach Von Storch AG lifted its stake in shares of PepsiCo by 109.0% during the fourth quarter.
-Flossbach Von Storch AG now owns 3,891,842 shares of the company’s stock worth $577,160,000 after buying an additional 2,029,512 shares during the period.
-Nuveen Asset Management LLC lifted its stake in shares of PepsiCo by 13.3% during the fourth quarter.
-Nuveen Asset Management LLC now owns 11,188,907 shares of the company’s stock worth $1,659,315,000 after buying an additional 1,312,672 shares during the period.
-Finally, Morgan Stanley lifted its stake in shares of PepsiCo by 9.5% during the fourth quarter.
-Morgan Stanley now owns 12,927,926 shares of the company’s stock worth $1,917,210,000 after buying an additional 1,122,678 shares during the period.
-Institutional investors own 69.94% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Friday, March 5th were paid a $1.0225 dividend.
-The ex-dividend date was Thursday, March 4th.
-This represents a $4.09 annualized dividend and a yield of 2.85%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
+Investors of record on Friday, March 5th were paid a dividend of $1.0225 per share.
+This represents a $4.09 annualized dividend and a yield of 2.84%.
+The ex-dividend date of this dividend was Thursday, March 4th.
 PepsiCo’s dividend payout ratio (DPR) is 73.96%.

+A number of institutional investors have recently added to or reduced their stakes in the stock.
+McClarren Financial Advisors Inc. bought a new stake in shares of PepsiCo in the 4th quarter worth about $27,000.
+Emerson Wealth Management LLC bought a new stake in shares of PepsiCo in the 1st quarter worth about $28,000.
+PrairieView Partners LLC bought a new stake in shares of PepsiCo in the 4th quarter worth about $30,000.
+Inspire Advisors LLC bought a new stake in shares of PepsiCo in the 4th quarter worth about $31,000.
+Finally, Interactive Financial Advisors bought a new stake in shares of PepsiCo in the 4th quarter worth about $33,000.
+69.94% of the stock is currently owned by hedge funds and other institutional investors.

 PepsiCo Company Profile